codingMustache/codingMustache/README.md

 ## Joke of the Day

-When do doctors get angry?
-When they run out of patients.
+Why do ducks make great detectives?
+They always quack the case.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+What is the name of the default theme that is installed with Windows XP?
- 1. Internet and a Server
+ 1. Neptune
- 2. Internet as a Service
+ 2. Whistler
- 3. Infrastructure as a Server
+ 3. Bliss
- 4. Infrastructure as a Service
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Luna
 </details>